chethaslp/dropper/README.md

 * Set the following environment variables (prefered).
 Or, if you are using it locally, add it directly in 'config.py' file:

         PASSWORD : your password

+        CRED : set the contents of 'credentials.json' to this variable.
+                        OR
-        CRED_FILE : your firebase cred file URL.
-Do not set if its in the root folder.
-Upload it as a 'secret file' in your Server/PaaS.
+        CRED_FILE : set the path for 'credentials.json'.
+You could upload it as a 'secret file' in your PaaS.

         STRG_BKT : your firebase storage bucket URL STRG_DB : your firebase database URL